 So if you don’t plan on buying the book you took from the stands, don’t just put it anywhere.
 Let’s make it easier for them and place the book back on the stacks gently like any other decent book fairgoer.

 Be patient and get in line

-The MIBF won’t be called the largest book fair in the metro if it were not for its high number of participants.
+Expect the high number of participants.
 Don’t be agitated when you see long entrance and checkout lines.
 Instead, just be patient and practice basic courtesy by falling in line.
 Do not crowd by the cashiers, too.
 Remember that there are a lot of people passing by and you don’t want to cause too much of a crowd.
 If you don’t want to wait behind long queues, we encourage you to go there early.

 Jot it down

 You have been saving to buy these books for months, and you finally found time to go to the fair and buy it.
 But as you pass by an array of stalls, your eyes drifted to this local publishing house’s new titles.
 You assure yourself that you brought “extra cash” as you dive into reading the synopses of the new reads.
 But time has passed, and to your surprise, your basket is stacked to its fullest.
 To prevent yourself from getting in a dilemma of overspending, we encourage you to list the book titles.
 Track your budget with the titles so that you can easily choose which to get and which to save for later.

 Let’s continue cutting back our trash.
 Instead of asking for more paper bags, we encourage you to bring your own bag to carry your books in.
 Although your own essentials should be surrendered at the package counter upon entrance, at least have a prepared tote bag.
 Just stuffing your newfound books somewhere in your packed bag can damage it.